AdobeDocs/advertising.en/help/dsp/audiences/sources/source-about.md

 In [!DNL Real-Time CDP], *destinations* are connections to external data platforms that allow seamless data activation.
 For example, you can use destinations to activate your known customer relationships (such as hashed email addresses) for targeted advertising across digital formats supported by DSP.
 For more information about destinations, see the Experience Platform [Destinations Guide](https://experienceleague.adobe.com/docs/experience-platform/destinations/home.html), including an overview of the product, instructions for [creating destination workspaces](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/destinations-workspace.html) and [creating destination connections](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/connect-destination.html), and [activating data to destinations](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate/activate-segment-streaming-destinations.html).

-See "[Workflow for Using the DSP Integration with [!DNL Adobe Real-Time CDP]](/help/dsp/audiences/sources/source-adobe-rtcdp.md)."
+For more information, see "[Workflow for Using the DSP Integration with [!DNL Adobe Real-Time CDP]](/help/dsp/audiences/sources/source-adobe-rtcdp.md)."

 ## [!DNL ActionIQ]